thaliproject/thali/DeveloperHandbook.md

 Friday - On Friday we walk through all the items "in progress" and see how we did.
 Success means doing a demo showing the working functionality.
 The demo can just be test code.
 It doesn't need to be pretty.
 We then close all successfully completed items and review the items in proposed work.
 All the approved items are then moved to 'in progress' to start the new sprint.

+# Our backlog/stories
+Strictly speaking the backlog and current work is all tracked using GitHub issues that are aggregated with Waffle as specified above.
+But we do have a set of higher level stories we maintain to help us see the path ahead.
+Those stories are defined [here](stories).

 # Dev Machine Set Up
 We need a bunch of software.
 We use IntelliJ Ultimate Edition although I'm told that the (free) community edition supports what we do just fine.
 What else you need depends on what platforms you are developing for.
 At a minimum you need node.js.
 Most people seem to en dup doing some Android work so you need the latest JDK, latest Android SDK, a local maven installation, gradle and a decent android emulator and/or device.